keelus/horus/README.md

 ```bash
   go build -o horus
 ```
-Now, you will be left with a `horus.sh`, which I recommend placing into the project directory.
+Now, you will be left with a `horus.sh`, which I recommend placing into the project directory to prevent issues from GO_PATH & relative path issues.
 Then, you can run it by:
 ```bash
   sudo ./horus
 ```

 To prevent Linux for asking for sudoers password, or to prevent it from stopping `Horus` when disconnected from the `SSH` connection, please check the [RUN GUIDE](RUNGUIDE.md).

-## ⚖️ License
-This project is open source under the terms of the [MIT License](https://github.com/keelus/horus/blob/main/LICENSE)

 ## 📸 Screenshots